 Methadone Withdrawal

-Methadone withdrawal is commonly referred to as the worst withdrawal experience due to how long it lasts.
-This is because methadone is a long-acting opioid meaning it stays in your system longer.
+Methadone withdrawal is sometimes referred to as the worst withdrawal experience due to how long it lasts.
+This is because methadone is a long-acting opioid, meaning it stays in your system longer.
 Many individuals relate methadone withdrawal to feeling very similar to the flu.
-However, as time progresses, symptoms will persist in intensity.
-Withdrawal usually starts around 30 hours after last using methadone.

 • Difficulty sleeping